This information applies to Dynamics NAV 2013

 - Set budgets based on account/dimensions which have been exported from NAV (static)

-- Set budgets by using Jet Essentials to insert the accounts (dynamic)
+- Set budgets by using the Jet Excel add-in to insert the accounts (dynamic)

-- Use the Jet Essentials Scheduler to replicate and distribute budgets.
+- Use the Jet Excel add-in Scheduler to replicate and distribute budgets.

 Overview - How it Works